 They all belong to Mommy: her ring, her shoes and her handbag.

 When you are older, you will know that these three things are quite important to all women.
 And hence they are too to your Mommy.
 In fact, each day when Daddy comes home and sees these things, I’m always reminded of what a blessed man I am.
-You see… your Mommy, like any woman, naturally would love to have a bigger and newer jewellery, shoes and bags to match her clothes, the occasions and, yes, her moods.
-But…no. The jewellery that she wears today is the very ones that I gave her as part of our wedding dowry 15 years ago (what is that word?
+You see… your Mommy, like any woman, naturally would love to have bigger and newer jewellery, shoes and bags to match her clothes, the occasions and, yes, her moods.
+But… no. The jewellery that she wears today is the very ones that I gave her as part of our wedding dowry 15 years ago (what is that word?
 Well…you don’t need to know but your future husband will need to!).

-Her shoes – the black pair that she wears to work daily has a brand that we can’t even remember and bought from a place that we have even forgotten.
+Her shoes – the black pair that she wears to work daily have a brand that we can’t even remember and bought from a place that we have even forgotten.
 Her handbag, well… the only ‘branded’ item on her (that rhymes with the word ‘shade’) was bought from a factory outlet during our trip to Seattle for Aunty April’s wedding (and even that was because Daddy forced her to).
 Can you imagine Mommy meeting all these senior management partners and academic professors, carrying a heavily used bag that has started to peel?
-And yes, even that was because the bag before had weathered enough bus rides and long walks to and from work and since been retired….
+And yes, even that was because the bag before had weathered enough bus rides and long walks to and from work and since been retired…

 For me personally, I owe it to your Mommy who stood by me when I left a lucrative accounting career and went into the civil service to pursue my ‘calling’.
 I owe it to your Mommy for working hard to ease the financial load so that we can provide you with a more comfortable life – to go on trips to see the world, to attend concerts and musicals and all the special experiences which will hone your potential.
 I owe it to your Mommy for having to sometimes knock some sense into me to see beyond the immediate…